-Stocks are sinking early on, giving back some of a big gain
+Stocks head lower, giving back some of a big rally

 - TSA bringing facial recognition to airport security lanes

-BIG BLUES: IBM sank 7.3 percent to $134.52 after its sales in the third quarter fell short of analysts’ estimates.
+BIG BLUES: IBM sank 7.1 percent to $134.82 after its sales in the third quarter fell short of analysts’ estimates.
 The technology company is on track for its worst loss since April.
+Other large technology companies also slumped.
+Oracle retreated 1.2 percent to $47.68 and Apple lost 0.5 percent to $221.08.

 The stock set a record high in early July and tumbled after it reported disappointing subscriber totals and gave a weak third-quarter forecast a few days later.
 By mid-August the stock had dropped 24 percent, a big setback for one of the biggest winners on Wall Street in the last few years.

-The big gain for Netflix meant internet stocks were little changed while other groups of stocks traded lower.
+The big gain for Netflix meant internet stocks were slightly higher, unlike most other groups of stocks.
 Technology companies and retailers took the worst losses.

+RED LIGHT FOR AUTOMAKERS: Goldman Sachs analyst Gungun Verma said the third quarter will be a difficult one for European car companies.
+She said demand from in China is falling, while production in Europe is down and it’s been weak in Latin America as well.
+She downgraded Michelin shares.
+Fiat Chrysler tumbled 5.2 percent to $15.96 and Ferrari dropped 3.2 percent to $117.82.
+General Motors fell 2 percent to $31.68.

+CLEARED FOR TAKEOFF: Airlines advanced following United’s quarterly report.
+The company said it is passing the full impact of higher fuel prices to its customers and it raised its forecast for the rest of the year.
+Its stock rose 3.7 percent to $86.63 and American gained 1.6 percent to $33.82.

 BONDS: Bond prices were little changed.
 The yield on the 10-year Treasury note stayed at 3.15 percent.

-OVERSEAS: Germany’s DAX fell 0.5 percent and the French CAC 40 also lost 0.5 percent.
-In Britain, the FTSE slipped 0.1 percent.
+OVERSEAS: Germany’s DAX fell 0.8 percent and the French CAC 40 lost 0.9 percent.
+In Britain, the FTSE slipped 0.5 percent.

 Japan’s benchmark Nikkei 225 jumped 1.3 percent and the Kospi in South Korea advanced 1 percent.
 Markets in Hong Kong were closed for a holiday.